 You should have the option to re-map the controls in each individual game if the default layout doesn’t suit you, and every emulator gives you the option to remap the controls, so that shouldn’t be a problem.

 However, there is a problem with the PS4 controller on Android that you should be wary of, and that we can help you fix.

 Fix PS4 Controller Lag on Android

-Something we, and many other users, experience after connecting the PS4 controller to our Android device is some nasty input lag, which renders any games requiring quick reflexes unplayable.
+Something that you may experience after connecting the PS4 controller to your Android device is some input lag which renders any games requiring quick reflexes unplayable.
 The solution to this is a little app called Bluetooth Auto Connect.

 This app automatically connects Bluetooth devices you specify to your phone, and you can tweak it with various things like “Continuous connect,” which automatically connects your device every x seconds.
 First, download Bluetooth Auto Connect.
 (People have reported that the latest version doesn’t work as well as version 4.2.2, so best use that one.)
 Remember to allow unknown sources to download the APK.

 Next, install the APK, and open Bluetooth Auto Connect.
 Then scroll down to “Advanced Options” (while your PS4 controller is connected), scroll to the very bottom, and tap “Connect Now.”
 This should zap your PS4 controller into working properly.

-If you’re still experiencing problems, go to “Advanced Options” in Bluetooth Auto Connect, tap “Continuous Connect” and set it somewhere between two and fifteen seconds, which should help you avoid the dreaded lag problem.
+If you’re still experiencing problems, go to “Advanced Options” in Bluetooth Auto Connect, tap “Continuous Connect,” and set it to somewhere between two and fifteen seconds, which should help you avoid the dreaded lag problem.
 Experiment with different times to see which works best for you.